About Ocular Brachytherapy

 When it’s time for your surgery, you will either walk into the operating room or be taken in on a stretcher.
 A member of your operating room team will help you onto the operating bed.
 Compression boots will be placed on your lower legs.
 These gently inflate and deflate to help circulation in your legs.

-Once you’re comfortable, you will get anesthesia (medication to make you sleep) during your procedure.
+Once you’re comfortable, you will get anesthesia (medicine to make you sleep) during your procedure.
 After you’re asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.

 Your ophthalmologist and radiation oncologist will work together to stitch the plaque in place on your eye.
 Once the procedure is complete, the breathing tube will be removed and a bandage will be placed over your eye.